 This website is using gohugo.io as a static site generator.
 I first learned about hugo when Let’s Encrypt announced they migrated their website over to Hugo.
-I always wanted to create a personal website using a static site generator and previously tried out Jekyll and Hexo, though both had it’s quirks and I never finished deploying anything.
+I always wanted to create a personal website using a static site generator and previously tried out Jekyll and Hexo, though both had their quirks and I never finished deploying anything.

 After following the steps I hit the first blocker, of course I chose a different theme for my quick start.
 Unfortunately the theme required some config values to be set, otherwise it will just fail with cryptic error messages.
 Fortunately it only took me some minutes to fix it by reading the theme’s readme file.
-Reminder for future self: Read readme’s :) Afterwards I was able to swiftly creat the about page and a short “Hello World!” post.
+Reminder for future self: Read readme’s :) Afterwards I was able to create the about page and a short “Hello World!” post.

 In good old fashion I created a few bash scripts that deployed the generated files from the

 /public directory to an AWS S3 bucket with the help of

 aws-cli.
 Just remember to set the